-Here’s are the details of the LSAT test pattern –
+Here are the details of the LSAT test pattern –

-Logical Reasoning – This segment evaluates the ability to isolate and identify the various components of any given argument.
+Logical Reasoning – This segment of LSAT test evaluates the ability to isolate and identify the various components of any given argument.
 Each of the two scored Logical Reasoning sections consists of questions based on short passages called “stimuli.”
 Each stimulus takes the form of an argument — a conclusion based on evidence.
 You will need to understand the stimulus to answer the questions based on it.
 Common types of questions include weakening, strengthening, assumption, main point, inference and parallel logic.
 Each is designed to test your ability to understand, analyze, evaluate and manipulate arguments.

-Reading Comprehension – The Reading Comprehension section consists of four passages, each about 450 words long with five to eight corresponding questions.
+Reading Comprehension – The Reading Comprehension section of LSAT exam consists of four passages, each about 450 words long with five to eight corresponding questions.
 These long excerpts of scholarly passages are reminiscent of the kind of prose found in law texts.
 The topics are chosen from the areas of social sciences, humanities, natural sciences and the law.
 Types of questions include identifying the main idea, detail, inference, logic and extrapolation.
 The questions are designed to test your ability to read dense, scholarly material and ascertain the structure, purpose and logic.